katia317/CSO/README.md

 ## Determination Process of PAS
 The final phase in the PAS process.
 Based on the completed assessments, determinations are made on the individual's need for 24-hour nursing care and the need for active treatment related to the disability.
 The need for 24-hour nursing care and active treatment, along with the individual's age and level of disability, establish the options available to the individual for alternative residential support services.
 If warrented, the DD PAS agency will refer an individual to the local MHPAS agency for determination of the need for psychiatric rehabilitation services.

-## Dual Sensory Impairment
-Concomitant hearing and visual impairments.
-The combination of these impairments causes such severe communication, mobility, developmental, self-care, or work-related problems that the individual cannot be accommodated in programs solely for individuals who have a hearing or visual impairment.
-An individual is considered to have a visual impairment if unable to travel in and out of his/her own environment without assistance and, because of visual deficits, has reduced ability to see print.

 ## [Department of Children and Family Services (DCFS)](https://dcfs.illinois.gov/)
 State agency that is responsible for protecting children who are reported to be abused or neglected.
 DCFS also works to increase families' capacity to safely care for their children; provide for the well-being of children in their care; provide appropriate, permanent families as quickly as possible for those children who cannot safely return home; support early intervention and child abuse prevention activities.